phax/ph-oton/README.md

 # ph-oton
-The complete ph websuite
+This set of Java libraries forms a generic package to build Java web applications.

-# Content
+---

-This websuite consists of the following libraries which form the core
+On Twitter: <a href="https://twitter.com/philiphelger">Follow @philiphelger</a>